alexpovel/srgn/README.md

           Processing no files is not an error condition in itself, but might be an unexpected outcome in some contexts.
 This flag makes the condition explicit.

+      --dry-run
+          Do not destructively overwrite files, instead print rich diff only.

+          The rich diff contains file names and changes which would be performed outside of dry running.

   -i, --invert
           Undo the effects of passed actions, where applicable.